May 2

 [edit] Events

-- 1917 - At Wrigley Field, Fred Toney of the Cincinnati Reds and Hippo Vaughn of the Chicago Cubs pitch a double no-hitter for nine innings, but the Reds win 1 - 0 on two hits in the top of the 10th.
+- 1917 - At Wrigley Field, Fred Toney of the Cincinnati Reds and Hippo Vaughn of the Chicago Cubs pitch a double no-hitter for nine innings, but the Reds win, 1 - 0, on two hits in the top of the 10th.
 Jim Thorpe drives in the winning run, scored by Larry Kopf, and Toney retires three Cubs in the bottom half of the inning, completing the fourth ten-inning no-hitter to date.

 - 1920 - The first game in the history of the Negro National League is played.
 The Indianapolis ABCs host the Chicago American Giants, managed by Rube Foster.
 The ABCs, featuring Oscar Charleston, win the game, 4 - 2.

 - 1939 - Lou Gehrig of the New York Yankees does not play against the Detroit Tigers at Briggs Stadium, ending at 2,130 his streak of consecutive games played.
-An ailing Gehrig removes himself from the lineup, telling his manager Joe McCarthy that he could not play because of continuing weakness.
+An ailing Gehrig removes himself from the lineup, telling his manager Joe McCarthy that he cannot play because of continuing weakness.
 Doctors will later diagnose Gehrig with amyotrophic lateral sclerosis, a fatal disease that affects the muscles.
 Gehrig will never play again.

-- 1943 - Philadelphia Phillies pitcher Schoolboy Rowe pinch hits with the bases loaded in the sixth inning and cracks a grand slam off Boston Braves' Al Javery to break a tie.
+- 1943 - Philadelphia Phillies pitcher Schoolboy Rowe pinch hits with the bases loaded in the 6th inning and cracks a grand slam off the Boston Braves' Al Javery to break a tie.
 The Phillies win, 6 - 5, but it takes them 12 innings.
 For Rowe, it is his second career grand slam.
 He hit one in 1939 while with Detroit, as he is the only pitcher in major league history to hit a grand slam in each league.
-Rowe will finish the 1943 season with a .306 batting average as a pinch hitter.
+Rowe will finish the season with a .306 batting average as a pinch hitter.

 - 1949 - In his first major league start, Don Newcombe of the Brooklyn Dodgers shuts out the Cincinnati Reds, 3 - 0.